2008–2009 Belgian financial crisis: Context

-The global financial crisis and the credit crunch shocked trust across the board.
+The 2008 financial crisis and the credit crunch shocked trust across the board.
 At the time of bankruptcy of Lehman Brothers Belgium was in a long simmering political crisis.
 The Flemish and French communities were at odds with one another, especially after the electoral gains of the Flemish separatist party N-VA.
 The fear of Belgium splitting into two worsened the trust situation.
 Most of the events took place during the Leterme I, Van Rompuy I and Leterme II Governments.
 Didier Reynders was finance minister in all of them.
 The government was assisted by CBFA and the Court of Audit.

 Historically Belgium has had a high public debt, which in 1993 peaked at 137.8% GDP.
 In order to be able to join the eurozone this was greatly reduced to around 100% GDP at the turn of the century.
 This budgetary discipline was continued after the introduction of the euro, in part to comply with the Maastricht Treaty.
 By 2007 the public debt of Belgium had dropped to 84% GDP.
 The reduced debt increased Belgium's ability to cope with the situation.
 The government interventions in the financial sector, and deficit spending at a time of economic slowdown has affected the government debt, rising again to 99.6% GDP in 2012.

 There is a degree of pillarisation in Belgium.
 Dexia belonged to the Catholic pillar, Ethias belongs to the socialist pillar.